 Roaming doesn’t change repeaters / zones

-I learned that roaming doesn’t roam, it simply identifies what repeater zone to tune to.
+The roaming feature doesn’t roam, it simply identifies what DMR repeater zone to tune to.

 Other radio model codeplugs are also available from the New England Digital Emergency Communication Network, as well as from other local hams if one is to ask.